ibm-cloud-docs/schematics/create-ansible-playbook.md

 ## Running Ansible playbooks for {{site.data.keyword.cloud_notm}}
 {: #run-ansible-playbook}

 {{site.data.keyword.bpshort}} action reads the playbook and executes the configured task and targeted hosts by using IBM Cloud Schematics.
-Following steps to be followed to run the Ansible playbook in {{site.data.keyword.bplong_notm}}.
+Follow these steps to run the Ansible playbook in {{site.data.keyword.bplong_notm}}.

 1. Create a Schematics action by using [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/schematics/overview){: external} account or through command line.